delegateas/tech-radar/.github/ISSUE_TEMPLATE/feature_request.md

 - Name of the technology

 ## Category (Quadrant)
 - Which quadrant does this technology belong to?
-(Infrastructure, Frameworks, Tooling, or Cloud Services)
+(Programming/scripting languages, Frameworks, Tooling, Cloud Services)

 ## Proposed Stage
 - Stage: Adopt, Trial, Assess, or Hold.